-Readers can now view St. Olaf Magazine in the new format by clicking on the cover.
-If you would like a print version, email firstname.lastname@example.org.
+Readers can now view St. Olaf Magazine in the new flip pub format by clicking on the cover.

 St. Olaf Magazine earned seven awards at the 15th annual Minnesota Magazine & Publishing Excellence Awards, including Gold for Best Overall Design, Gold for Best Spread Design (A Sense of Place), Silver for Best Feature Design (Catch & Release), Silver for Best Spread Design (World Views 2010), Silver for Best Regular Column (Almanac), Bronze for Overall Excellence, and Bronze for Best Profile Article (Bright Green Research).
 St. Olaf Magazine also received a Gold Award for Best Alumni/Institution Magazine in the 2010 Pride of CASE V Awards.